Povladarchik/Povladarchik/README.md

 📈 ML model for identifying hydrodynamic flow regimes in oil wells
 ⚙️ Detects patterns like radial flow, bilinear flow, and wellbore effects from pressure time series data.
 🔗 [GitHub](https://github.com/Povladarchik/siam-ml-hack)

+🤝 Get in Touch
+If you're working on something cool in math, ML, or NLP - or just want to chat about cocktails 😉 - feel free to reach out!
+🌐 Telegram: @povladarchik
+📧 Email: ivan.main.popravka@yandex.ru